kotolex/checking/README.md

 def check_with_exception():
     with should_raise(ZeroDivisionError) as e:
         x = 1 / 0   # Force ZeroDivisionError
-    assert e.message == 'division by zero'   # Note, that the exception is wrapped into a library provided convenience classn
+    assert e.message == 'division by zero'   # Note, that the exception is wrapped into a library provided convenience class
 ```

 The test will fail if no exception is raised or the exception is of another type.